bnzbnz/JsonX4/README.md

 How to install
 --------------
-1. Clone the uJsonX4 repository
+1. Clone the JsonX4 repository
-2. Add the the units from the JsonX4/uJsonX4 folder to your project.
+2. Add the units from the JsonX4/uJsonX4 folder to your project.

 Usage
 -----